projectmesa/mesa/mesa/visualization/ModularVisualization.md

     }

 Data to visualize arrive over the websocket as a list.
 For each index of the list, the code gest the "render" function associated with the appropriate "element_" div, and then passes the list item associated with that index.

+Currently, module HTML templates live in the *mesa/visualization/templates* directory, as html files.
+Each module's Python class has a *template* attribute, with the name of the HTML template (for example, "text_module.html").

+When creating a new module, the Python and JavaScript code need to be written in synch: the module Python-side **render** method needs to output data in the exact same format that the JavaScript **render** function receives as an input.